Suzuki Jimny: Third generation (1998)

 The Jimny has a part-time 4WD system controlled by three dashboard buttons: 2WD, 4WD, and 4WD-L. The default is 2WD, powering the rear wheels.
 When 4WD is pressed, the front wheels are also engaged in high gear.
 The 4WD-L engages all wheels in a lower gear ratio.
 Being a part-time 4WD, there is no centre differential or viscous coupling to allow for speed differences between the front and rear wheels, so only two-wheel drive mode works well on dry pavement.
 In Japan, the "Sierra" name was revived in January 2002, when 1.3-litre Jimnys began to be sold as the "Jimny Sierra" rather than as the "Jimny Wide".

 The Jimny's vacuum-locking hubs allow it to be shifted from 2WD to 4WD while travelling at up to 100 km/h (62 mph).
 Shifting to low range requires the vehicle to be stopped, but no need to exit the vehicle exists.
 Newer Jimnys have electronic push-button selectable four-wheel drive, which requires the vehicle to be stopped with the clutch depressed and transmission in neutral to select low range.

 The Jimny has large windows, giving excellent visibility, apart from a rather serious blind spot caused by the oversized "B" pillar.
 The large amount of glass also magnifies the greenhouse effect, and the Jimny comes with air conditioning standard in some regions.

 In Europe, both Hard Top and Canvas Top versions come in JX and JLX specifications.
 These are fairly standard designations across the Suzuki off-road range, with the JLX being the fully optioned "luxury" version.
 In the case of the Jimny, the JLX adds roof rails, power steering, power windows, power-adjustable exterior mirrors, and several interior comfort improvements.
 Both models are available with a five-speed manual or four-speed automatic gearbox.
-The 2WD option is only available as a five-speed manual.
+The 2WD option is only available as a five-speed manual, offered between 1998 and 2000.
+The 2WD variant was also offered in Japan for Kei model, specifically marketed toward female customers.
+It was initially sold as the Jimny L between 2000 and 2001, before being rebranded as the Jimny J2 and refreshed with a more stylish appearance until 2002.